Coaching for Career Development and Productivity

-There’s a 10,000 hour rule to become The Master of a new skill.
+There’s a 10,000-hour rule to become The Master of a new skill.
 You don’t have to be brilliant.
 Or Number One.
 Or perfect.
 Just persistent.
-Malcom Gladwell talks about this mastery that comes with repetition and practice in his book Outliers: The Study of Success.
+Malcom Gladwell discusses this mastery that comes with repetition and practice in his book Outliers: The Study of Success.

-Scientific studies show that early risers tend to be more optimistic and proactive They use this quiet time to plan the day or week.
-It also helps them anticipate problems and set long range goals for their career or company future.
+Scientific studies show that early risers tend to be more optimistic and proactive.
+They use this quiet time to plan the day or week.
+It also helps them anticipate problems and set long-range goals for their career or company’s future.

 Whatever routine you decide to try, make it simple and consistent until it becomes a more natural habit.